 Why is Delaware considered the best place for real estate investing?

 The real estate market can be a great investment, but it carries several risks.
 Unless your properties are owned by a business entity, you are personally liable for any losses that may arise from business accidents or unexpected issues.
-Your personal properties – i.e., business account and other real estate-related investments, may be seized if one of those fell into a lawsuit.
+Your personal properties – i.e., business accounts and other real estate-related investments may be seized if one of those fell into a lawsuit.

 By having legal business entities separate you and your asset, your problem can be solved.
 But the question is: Where should you build your business entity?